AndrewNeo82/smoking-guns/README.md

 ### Content

-The code for the footer was taken from the CI Love Running walkthrough project.
+* The code for the footer was taken from the CI Love Running walkthrough project.
+* For the videos I used youtubes embed html code as when i tried to upload the videos the files were too big, i added controls to this and made the iframe size responsive with CSS.

 ## Media